“A small piece of bread given with love is enough to feed hundreds.”

 Your generous gifts support our ministries

 The Sisters of the Holy Cross hold a common commitment to build communities of justice and love, to eradicate material poverty and to end gender discrimination.
 We can not do this work alone.
-Help us empower people to live justly and in peace, that all may know the embrace of God’s love.
+Your help will support us with our efforts to empower people to live justly and in peace, that all may know the embrace of God’s love through our ministries.

 Your loving support reaches out to a multitude of underserved women, children and families in Africa, Asia and North and South America; enables good stewardship of our schools, health care centers, discerner homes and convents, as well as our ministries around the world; provides for the daily needs of our retired sisters; and inspires women discerning a call to religious life.
-Please consider making a one-time donation online or by mail or setup a recurring gift, online or by mail.
+Please consider one of the many ways to give by making a one-time donation online or by mail or setup a recurring gift, online or by mail.

 We are grateful for your financial and prayerful support